Programs: Universities of Oxford & Cambridge

 Tier4 General & Child Student (INF 29): From 31st March 2009, all applicants intending to study in the UK will have to apply for their visa under the new system.
 This explains what you need to do if you wish to come to the United Kingdom.
 More comprehensive guidance is available on the UK Border Agency website, which is the definitive version.

 UK Border Agency: a number of quick guides for students applying for a visa to come to the United Kingdom to study.

 Passport: All international travel requires a passport.
 If you already have a passport, make sure it is neither expired nor set to expire within six months after your intended date of return from study abroad.
 If you need to renew your passport or apply for the first time, start early!
 The process may take several weeks.

 Applying for an adult student visa - Tier 4 (General): This quick guide explains how you can apply for an adult student visa under Tier 4 (General) of the points-based system.

-International Student ID Card (ISIC): We require that students obtain an International Students Identification Card before leaving the United States.
-It not only allows small discounts on meals at student restaurants, trains, flights, hostels, etc., but it also serves as an acceptable identification in most cases, eliminating the necessity of carrying your passport.
+International Student ID Card (ISIC): We recommend that students obtain an International Student Identification Card before leaving the United States.
+It not only allows small discounts on meals at student restaurants, trains, flights, hostels, etc., but it also serves as acceptable identification in most cases, eliminating the necessity of carrying your passport on.
 Each ISIC provides basic accident, sickness, and also medical evacuation and repatriation insurance for travel outside of the United States.
-It also includes a $250 passport replacement policy that reimburses the loss of the Insured’s passport during the Insured’s trip .
+It also includes a $250 passport replacement policy that reimburses the loss of the Insured’s passport during the Insured’s trip.
 These identification cards are available through the STA Travel website.